-- 1. Reading response (posts from 8/29-11/19; see syllabus for details): Write a blog post discussing one of the readings assigned for the class.
+- 1. Reading response (posts from 9/9 11/18; see syllabus for details): Write a blog post discussing one of the readings assigned for the class.
 Identify a topic or theme from the reading, briefly summarize it, and analyze it in relation to other readings and themes in the course.
 Does this reading raise any questions in your mind? - 2.
-Research journal (posts from 10/29-11/14; see syllabus for details): Write a blog post discussing and documenting your process and progress on the research paper for this course.
+Research journal (posts from 10/23 11/13; see syllabus for details): Write a blog post discussing and documenting your process and progress on the research paper for this course.
 You may write about any aspect of this process, for example: deciding on a research topic, finding sources, writing the proposal/annotated bibliography/paper, etc. What have you found difficult or frustrating about this process?
 What successful strategies have you used? - 3.
-Blog comment (throughout the semester; see syllabus for details): Select a blog post by one of your classmates and write a response to her/his post.
+Blog comment (throughout the semester; see syllabus for details): Select a blog post by one of your classmates and write a response to her/his post OR comment on 2 different posts totaling at least 100 words.
 What other perspectives on this topic can you offer?
 How does the blog post connect to the course readings and themes?
 Comments must also be a minimum of 100 words.